HYDERABAD TOURISM GUIDE

 In 1798, a subsidiary alliance for military and political cooperation was signed between the Nizam and the British East India Company.
 Thereafter an area north of what is now the Hussain Sagar Lake was established as a cantonment.
 The area was named Secunderabad after the then Nizam, Sikander Jah.
 Both Hyderabad and Secunderabad grew together and have now merged.
 An imaginary line drawn across the Tank bund is still used to distinguish the two cities.

 The city of Hyderabad is famous for its minarets and its pearl bazaar.
 Pearls from all over the world are said to come to Hyderabad because the artisans here are skilled in piercing and stringing pearls without damaging them.
-The city’s gypsy tribes called ‘Lambadas’ and ‘Banjaras’ are known throughout the country for their colourful costumes and Hyderabadi cuisine is much sought after.
+The city’s gypsy tribes called ‘Lambadas’ and ‘Banjaras’ are known throughout the country for their colorful costumes and Hyderabadi cuisine is much-sought-after.

 Hyderabad is called as the second Silicon Valley in India after Bangalore.
 Hyderabad has a Software Technology Park with leading industries like Intergraph, UUNET, TCS, Wipro, Baan, Satyam, Park International, etc.